How to Grow Mulberry Trees

-- Choose a full sun position in a free draining soil with a slightly acidic soil pH or look for dwarf varieties that can be grown in large pots.
+- Choose a full sun position in a free draining soil with a slightly acidic soil pH or look for dwarf mulberry trees to grow in large pots.

-- Give your mulberry tree the best start possible by enriching the soil with Scotts Osmocote Compost Premium Soil Improver before planting or if you’re growing in pots choose a top quality potting mix like Scotts Osmocote Rose, Gardenia, Azalea & Camellia Mix
+- Before planting your mulberry tree, give it the best start possible by enriching the soil with Scotts Osmocote Compost Premium Soil Improver before planting or if you’re growing in pots choose a top quality potting mix like Scotts Osmocote Rose, Gardenia, Azalea & Camellia Mix

-- Mulberry trees are deciduous and will lose their leaves in winter - prune to shape and encourage new growth in autumn or winter.
+- Mulberry trees are deciduous and will lose their leaves in winter - prune the mulberry tree to shape and encourage new growth in autumn or winter.

 - Mulberries will not ripen off the tree, so only pick completely ripe fruit.